If you’re in the pet industry as a retailer, groomer, or wholesaler, you know exactly what the Super Zoo is.

 But how do you compete with the sheer quantity of vendors that will be at the show?
 Mandalay Bay is gigantic, and even though in 2016, the only record that Super Zoo didn’t beat was show floor size – it’s not because they don’t have the booths or attendees to qualify!

 In 2016, Super Zoo had 1,197 exhibitors – meaning no matter the niche, you were bound to find an exhibitor who provided something your business needed.
-And as an exhibitor, there were that many more competitors there as well.
+And as an exhibitor, there were many more competitors there as well.

 Attracting the attendees that’ll purchase from your booth, therefore, requires some strategy.